 - Put in carrots in early spring.
 They will grow and flourish and be close to harvest when something like a tomato or pepper plant really starts to flourish in the middle of summer.

-- Plant shallow rooted lettuce over carrots or nearby.
-Lettuce matures very quick.
-You can cut the leaves of the lettuce and keep the roots intact so you don’t disturb the carrots growing below.
+– Plant shallow rooted lettuce over carrots or nearby.
+Lettuce matures very quickly.
+You can cut the leaves and leave the roots so you don’t disturb the carrots growing below.

-- Plant things like lettuce or spinach under your corn.
-The corn will provide the necessary shade for the leafy crops and they will help keep down the weeds.
+– Plant things like lettuce or spinach under your corn.
+The corn will provide the necessary shade for the leafy crops and the leafy crops will help keep down the weeds.